-This instruction manual is structured around a general purpose drive.
+This instruction manual is structered around a general purpose drive.
 It is a guide for the installation, checkout and operation of the equipment furnished with general troubleshooting procedures for the basic drive.
 It is designed for the installation or maintenance electrical technician or engineer.
 In order to use the manual effectively, the individual must be familiar with basic electronic terms and concepts and be able to use the required test equipment effectively.

-Any special purpose equipment, as requested on the order, will normally be covered in the schematic drawings included with this package.
 These instructions do not purport to cover all details or variations in the equipment nor to provide for every possible contingency to be met in connection with the installation, operation or maintenance.
 Should further information be desired or should particular problems arise which are not covered sufficiently for the purchaser's purpose, the matter should be referred to General Electric Company.